roadrunner-server/roadrunner-docs/docs/en/middleware/static.md

 # Serving static content

-It is possible to serve static content using RoadRunner.
+It is possible to serve static content using RoadRunner. **Important note:** if there is no such file to serve, RR will redirect the request back to the PHP worker.

 ## Enable HTTP Middleware